DETAILED ACTION

 Regarding the claim limitation “the control unit…generates aerosol after stopping the charging of the power supply based on detection of the operation different from the predetermined operation,” this limitation has been considered, and construed as the manner of operating an apparatus that adds no additional structure to the apparatus as claimed.
 A claim containing a “recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus” if the prior art apparatus teaches all the structural limitations of the claim.
 See MPEP 2114.
 However, because the device of modified Tremblay is structurally similar to that instantly disclosed, it is capable of being operated with similar if not identical claimed characteristics.

-Regarding claim 11, regarding the claim limitation “the control unit is activated in response an operation on the operation unit performed when the power supply unit is off activates the control unit” this limitation has been considered, and construed as the manner of operating an apparatus that adds no additional structure to the apparatus as claimed.
+Regarding claim 11, regarding the claim limitation “the circuitry is configured to activate in response an operation on the operation unit performed when the power supply unit is off activates the control unit” this limitation has been considered, and construed as the manner of operating an apparatus that adds no additional structure to the apparatus as claimed.
 A claim containing a “recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus” if the prior art apparatus teaches all the structural limitations of the claim.
 See MPEP 2114.
 However, because the system of modified Tremblay discloses the same structure as instantly claimed, it is capable of being operated with similar if not identical claimed characteristics.
 Specifically, when the battery of the system does not have any remaining charge, the system is turned off.
 Activating both of the dual triggers would allow the battery to charge thereby activating and turning back on the control unit.

-Regarding claim 12, regarding the claim limitation “the control unit restarts charging after stopping the discharging” this limitation has been considered, and construed as the manner of operating an apparatus that adds no additional structure to the apparatus as claimed.
+Regarding claim 12, regarding the claim limitation “the circuitry is configured to restart charging after stopping the discharging” this limitation has been considered, and construed as the manner of operating an apparatus that adds no additional structure to the apparatus as claimed.
 A claim containing a “recitation with respect to the manner in which a claimed apparatus is intended to be employed does not differentiate the claimed apparatus from a prior art apparatus” if the prior art apparatus teaches all the structural limitations of the claim.
 See MPEP 2114.
 However, because the system of modified Tremblay discloses the same structure as instantly claimed, it is capable of being operated with similar if not identical claimed characteristics.
 Specifically, a user is able to discharge power to the heater in a state where the aerosol-generating device is separated from the charger, and then connect the aerosol-generating device to the charger to restart charging.

 Claim 23 is rejected under 35 U.S.C.
-103 as being unpatentable over Tremblay view of Kim as applied to claim 1 above, and further in view of Williams et al. (US 2017/0119052).
+103 as being unpatentable over Tremblay view of Kim as applied to claim 1 above, and further in view of Williams et al. (US 2017/0119052; of record).

 Regarding claim 23, modified Tremblay discloses the power supply unit as discussed above with respect to claim 1 including waiting a predetermined period of time when said charging completion state exists (Kim; claim 2).